tahir80/Pavillion/README.md

 ```python
 @socketio.on('stop_this_job', namespace='/chat')
 ```
-This is important event handler.
+Connected is the most important event handler.
 ```python
 @socketio.on('connected', namespace='/chat')
 ```